gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 "Oh, the person is talking about dogs."
 Natural, but still a mistake, since both wild dogs and house cats exist.

-Oakeshott himself quite explicitly states the "civil versus enterprise association" dichotomy is *not* just new terms for the "rationalism versus phronesis" dichotomy in his response to Spitz:

-"'Throughout, of course, there are the usual denunciations of Rationalism': in fact the word is never used, and what it stands for is never mentioned; I am concerned with something else" (1976: 357).

-In other words, he has dropped anchor at a new fishing locale, and is no longer using the "rationalism" and "phronesis" hooks and nets.

 ## Clearing Up Confusion on Oakeshott "Opposing Abstraction"